Kinuthia-Claudia/Python_Pool_Game/README.md

     Python 3.x: Download from python.org

     Set up a virtual environment

-    Pygame: Install it via pip by running:

-    pip install pygame.

-    Pymunk: Install it via pip by running:
+    To install the required packages for this project, run the following command:

+          ```bash
-    pip install pymunk.
+        pip install -r requirements.txt

 Running the Game

     Download the Project: You can download the project files from the repository.